Aberratio/aerial-flow-studio-40/CHALLENGE_REFACTOR_README.md

 - **Pre-generates** all calendar days when a user joins a challenge
 - **Dynamically inserts** retry days when a user fails a day
-- **Automatically shifts** subsequent days when a rest day is inserted
+- **Automatically shifts** subsequent days when a retry or rest day is inserted
 - **Maintains clear relationships** between calendar dates and training days

 ### 3. **Improved Day Status Management**